 It is quite possible (if not very likely) that ancient steels that have been classified as "phosphorous steel" because a ghost structure was seen after etching, actually contain either phosphorous, arsenic, antimony, or a mix of those elements.
 Research into this is just starting.

 |What else besides ghost structures might we find in phosphorous steel?
-Iron-phosphide precipitates (Fe3P), of course.
+Iron-phosphide precipitates (Fe3 P), of course.
 Look at the phase diagram!

 |Considering that we usually do not have "plain" phosphorous steel but

 steel with a mix of carbon and phosphorous (plus whatever else might be there), things tend to be even more complicated.

 There is no need to delve deeper into this, however.

 |Knowing the microstructure is nevertheless very important.
 It gives clues as to

 the heat treatment and the hardness and ductility of phosphorous steel, and that is no mean feat!
 Unfortunately the microstructure

-doesn't tell us much about other interesting
+doesn't tell us much about other interesting properties of phosphorous steel:

 | The long and short of all this is: Phosphorous in iron has exercised iron and

 steel people very much throughout the millennia - and it will keep doing this!
 It is a kind of thorn in the soft underbelly

 of iron and steel science that causes permanent pain, reminding us that we are not yet finished with Material Science in

 On the other hand it was used a lot.
 Maybe just out of necessity because you couldn't avoid it but evidence is mounting that our forefathers used the stuff deliberately and possibly even made it on purpose!